Roger Graef: Films of Record

-Personal life
+Death

-Graef died from cancer on 2 March 2022, at the age of 85.
+Graef died from cancer at his home in the Dorset countryside, near Durweston, on 2 March 2022, aged 85.

 Awards and honours

 In 2004, Graef was awarded a BAFTA Fellowship for lifetime achievement, the first documentary maker to receive this status.
 He was appointed an OBE in the 2006 New Year Honours list for services to film-making and broadcasting.
 In 2013, BAFTA held a tribute evening to celebrate Graef's 50th year as a filmmaker.
 He was awarded the 2014 Lifetime Achievement Award at Sheffield Doc/Fest.
 In 2015 he was given a Lifetime Achievement Award by the Aldeburgh Documentary Festival.